 - ForEach Controller,

 - User Defined Variables,

-- JSR223 PreProcessor: BeanShell are converted to JSR with BeanShell language
+- JSR223 PreProcessor: BeanShell is converted to JSR with BeanShell language.

-- JSR223 PostProcessor : BeanShell are converted to JSR with BeanShell language
+- JSR223 PostProcessor : BeanShell is converted to JSR with BeanShell language.

 - Standard set,

 Most commonly used test elements are supported natively: a dedicated Virtual User action is created for each one.

 All other relevant JMeter test elements will be imported as Generic Actions:

 Generic Actions lets you edit the configuration of the associated JMeter test element (here a BSF Post Processor).

 - Generic Actions cannot be added to a Virtual User, you can only duplicate existing ones.